 Those are just a few of the 102 implementation steps we identified for this year.
 And that is just the beginning.
 Each year the six subcommittees formed around the “grand challenges,” will continue their work in developing implementation steps for the coming academic year.
 For next year the subcommittees and the Planning Steering Committee (PSC) are developing fewer but more focused implementation steps.
 And in order to measure our progress, a subcommittee on assessment, in conjunction with the individual subcommittees and the entire PSC, has been developing and refining measures that would constitute a “dashboard” of the major areas covered in the strategic plan.

 We are very pleased with the active engagement by the whole community in the process—not only in the individual subcommittees, but also in a Faculty Assembly retreat on the priorities in the leading liberal arts university grand challenge, comments and suggestions from alumni, and, especially, the participation of students.
 Both a graduate and an

 As you know, the strategic planning process seeks to be broadly inclusive, with its various committees comprising faculty, students, staff, administrators, members of the Board of Visitors and the W&M Foundation Board, and other alumni.
 And we continue to welcome your participation in the College’s strategic planning process.
 There are many ways to contribute to the ongoing discussion.
 For those of you on campus it may be easiest to:

 Contact any Planning Steering Committee (PSC) member.

-- Provide ideas to any Dean or Vice President.
+Provide ideas to any Dean or Vice President.

 Contact the chair or a member of one of the PSC subcommittees dealing with each challenge.

 All of you can also:

-- Provide an open comment on the PSC website.
+Provide an open comment on the PSC website.

 Channel ideas through one of our formal organizations, including the Faculty Assembly, HACE, the Professional and Professional Faculty Assembly, the Student Assembly, the Graduate Student Council, the W&M Foundation and the Alumni Association – all of which are represented on the PSC.

-- E-mail Jim Golden at email@example.com and he will forward your ideas to the appropriate subcommittee.
+E-mail [[jrgold,Jim Golden]] and he will forward your ideas to the appropriate subcommittee.

 The PSC has identified liaisons to each of our constituencies – faculty, staff, students, parents, alumni, leadership boards and other supporters.
 The liaisons look for opportunities to gather feedback and routinely report to the full PSC.
 We will continue those formal efforts to reach out, but we hope you will use any of the ways outlined above to let us know your ideas.
 We will be sending out a further update later this year.